silasg/flickrfavsbackgroundr/readme.md

 I wrote it because there was no tool to automatically download favorite photos and set them as wallpaper and as a programming exercise to learn Apple's new programming language Swift.

 ## Usage
-You can run the app by executing `FlickrFavsBackgroundR flickrApiKey flickrUserId [fetchCount]` in a terminal or --- more common --- place this command in a script.
+You can run the app by executing `./FlickrFavsBackgroundR flickrApiKey flickrUserId [fetchCount]` in a terminal or --- more common --- place this command in a script.
 I personally use the app to change the background every time my computer wakes up from sleep using [SleepWatcher](http://www.bernhard-baehr.de/) to excecute a wakeup script.

 ### Parameters
 | Parameter    | Description